vicklr/materialized-model/README.md

 After the package is correctly installed, it can be applied to your models.

 * Add the Vicklr/MaterializedModel/Traits/HasMaterializedPaths trait to a class that extends Illuminate\Database\Eloquent\Model
-* OR extend the Vicklr/MaterializedModel/MaterializedModel class if you need to modify column names or disable automatic ordering
+* OR extend the Vicklr/MaterializedModel/MaterializedModel class if you need to modify column names
+* OR add the Vicklr/MaterializedModel/Traits/HasOrderedMaterializedPaths trait to a class that extends Illuminate\Database\Eloquent\Model that should be automatically ordered by a numerical ordering field

 ### Model configuration

-In order to work with Materialized Model, you must ensure that your model class uses `Vicklr\MaterializedModel\Traits\HasMaterializedPaths`.
+In order to work with Materialized Model, you must ensure that your model class uses `Vicklr\MaterializedModel\Traits\HasMaterializedPaths` or `Vicklr\MaterializedModel\Traits\HasOrderedMaterializedPaths`.

 This is the easiest it can get: